Rosa Blasi

 Rosa Blasi Harris (born December 19, 1972) is an American actress, author, model, singer and therapist.
 She is known for her roles as Luisa Delgado in the Lifetime medical drama series Strong Medicine and Barb Thunderman in the Nickelodeon series The Thundermans.

 Early life

-Blasi was born in Chicago, Illinois on December 19, 1972.
-Her parents are Italian immigrant Rocco, who was a professor at Harper College in Palatine, Illinois, and Irish-Puerto Rican Joyce Blasi.
-She grew up in Mount Prospect, Illinois, which she described as a “ridiculous melting pot”.
+Blasi's parents are Italian immigrant Rocco, who was a professor at Harper College in Palatine, Illinois, and Irish-Puerto Rican Joyce Blasi.
+She grew up in Mount Prospect, Illinois.
 Blasi is a classically trained mezzo soprano.
 She also comes from a strong theatre background; ranging from the Piven Performance Company, as well as The Second City, to starring in numerous musicals and touring with Kenny Rogers.
 Blasi has two sisters, Marina and Tasha, and two brothers, Michael and Rocky.

 Career

 Blasi's television debut was a recurring role in the CBS soap opera The Bold and the Beautiful.
 Soon to follow was a starring role in the MTV/UPN sitcom Hitz.
 She soon found herself guest starring in numerous shows such as Frasier, Becker, Caroline in the City, V.I.P., Grown Ups, and Beverly Hills, 90210.
 She later starred in the dramatic Showtime film Noriega: God's Favorite.
 The film was directed by Roger Spottiswoode and co-starred Bob Hoskins.

 In her breakout role, Blasi starred in the Lifetime drama series Strong Medicine from 2000 to 2006 as a doctor in a medical drama with a focus on feminist politics, health issues, and class conflict.
 She made an appearance in "Shootout", a 2005 episode of CSI: Miami.
 Audiences saw Blasi in her first role in a major film as the wife of Bill Pullman's character in The Grudge.

 Blasi appeared during The Vagina Monologues at the Apollo Theater and has also been a recurring performer at the "What a Pair" benefit concert for breast cancer research and has recorded numerous radio and television voice-overs.
 She was a repeat guest on talk shows such as Politically Incorrect with Bill Maher (where she admitted, in an appearance alongside Rev. Jerry Falwell, "No, my boobs aren't real—they're real paid for, though!
 No debt collectors trying to repo my boobs!") and The Late Late Show with Craig Kilborn.
 She played Ronnie Cruz in Make It or Break It.
 She also played Barb Thunderman in Nickelodeon's The Thundermans, as well as a recurring character in General Hospital.
 She wrote a comedic memoir titled Jock Itch: Misadventures of a Retired Jersey Chaser (2011) published by HarperCollins.